Understanding the Portugal Solidarity Visa: A Pathway to Ethical Investment

 Why Was It Introduced?

-The Portuguese government ended the real estate option under the Golden Visa due to:
+The Portuguese government ended the real estate option under the Golden Visa due to several pressing issues:

-To fill the policy gap and promote sustainable development, the Solidarity Visa was born.
-Its purpose:
+To fill this policy gap and promote sustainable development, the Solidarity Visa was born.
+Its purpose is to:

-It combines economic migration with social impact, a first in Portugal’s visa history.
+This visa combines economic migration with social impact, marking a first in Portugal’s visa history.

 Who Is Eligible for the Solidarity Visa?